 This school is a ministry of Good Shepherd Lutheran Church.
-Most notable of Good Shepherd Church's many means of financial support are the buildings and grounds, the mortgage which is paid by the church.
+Most notable of Good Shepherd Church's many means of financial support are the buildings and grounds, the mortgage, which is paid by the church.
 Building additions, expansions, and remodeling are provided by the church.
-Repairs of the building are also provided by the congregation.
+The congregation also provides repairs of the building.
 The tuition charge would increase significantly were it not for this generous financial support.